 After numerous trips to Bass Pro Shop (which has a military discount), we had a tent, sleeping bags, camp stove, and lots of camping accessories.
 Then we planned out our route.
-We knew that military get free admission to National Parks and many historic sites, so we made reservations at Zion National Park in Utah.
+We knew that military get free admission to National Parks and many historic sites, so we made reservations at Zion National Park in Utah for a few days, to break up the long drive.
 We also decided to camp next to Gettysburg Battlefield in Pennsylvania.
 My husband is a Civil War buff, and he wanted to share that history with the kids.
 In between, we found KoA campgrounds to reserve.
 These are affordable sites with amenities like hot showers, swimming pools, and camp convenience stores.
 They are conveniently located near highways for travelers who want to quick place to stop for the night.

 I was concerned about camping with four small children, but now I am a big fan!
 Camping gave them a chance to run around and explore after being stuck in car seats most of the day.
 It was much easier to get them to settle down to sleep in a tent than it ever was in a hotel room.
 They made such vivid memories of hiking, card games, campfires, stars, and s’mores.
 It’s exciting to hear them still speak fondly of that trip.

 The hardest part was finding grocery stores and planning meals.
-We needed to get groceries and fill the cooler with ice before we got to each camp site.
+We needed to get groceries and fill the cooler with ice before we got to each camp site, since there are limited food options once you arrive at a campground.
 Luckily, we stayed with friends one night in the middle of the trip.
 This was a welcome opportunity to get hot showers, a good meal, and to refill the cooler.
 My friend gave us the energy to finish the journey strong and refreshed.